 Basic Animal Law Enforcement Academy

-The 2017 Basic Animal Law Enforcement Academy will take place October 16-27.
+The 2018 Basic Animal Law Enforcement Academy dates are October 12—26th.

 The Basic Animal Law Enforcement Academy is intended to provide training in California humane laws and appropriate animal care.
 This course can satisfy the requirements mandated by section 14502 of the California Corporations Code for appointment and reappointment as a humane officer (the final decision as to whether a course satisfies the training requirements rests with the superior court charged with confirming appointment or reappointment).

-Eighty hours of instruction will be provided to attendees.
+This course is $400 and provides eighty hours of instruction to attendees.
 All 80 hours must be completed in order to receive a completion certificate.

 California Animal Law